 In February, the French Government issued Ordinance 2019-76 which grandfathers the rights of all UK LLPs already established in France at exit date and offers individual UK qualified lawyers a one-year grace period after exit date to give them time to make necessary arrangements to continue practise in France.
 This legislation was only applicable in a no-deal scenario which has so far been avoided.
 The UK has reached a withdrawal agreement, and new legislation may now be required.

 In addition, concerning the future relationship, the French government issued Ordinance 2018-310 creating a Foreign Legal Consultant (FLC) status (by amending the Act of 18 November 2016) open to foreign lawyers admitted to a bar of a non-EU Member State but linked to the EU by an international treaty.
-Of course, for UK lawyers to be able to benefit from FLC status, an agreement between the UK and the EU would be required, but it doesn’t have necessarily to be the Withdrawal Agreement, which means FLC status will become available as soon as the UK strikes a deal with the EU, now or in the future.
+Of course, for UK lawyers to be able to benefit from FLC status in the future, the UK will need to be linked to the EU by an international treaty.

 The Legal System: